 The thematic focus of my teaching is on topics in history, governance, and political culture.
 Beyond intensive training in Ancient History and Classics, the main skill sets students develop in my courses include: analytical skills, interpersonal communication, and critical thinking.
 Here, too, Greek antiquity marks the beginning of a lasting tradition:

 Navigating the sites of the Classical world is key to the understanding of Greek history and culture.
 I usually teach a field course in Greece every other year: CLAS 345/645 Study Tour: Greece.
 This is a three credit course, countable towards Classics or History degrees.
 The course is designed to familiarize students with the geography, topography, and material remains of Classical Greece as preserved on sites and in museums - and, to be sure, to have a fun learning experience.

-The itinerary for the McGilliad 2017 (June 8/9 to 25) has been released.
-Here is the syllabus.
-Sites include Athens (Agora, Akropolis, Pnyx; National Museum and Akropolis Museum), Delphi, Thebes, Elis, Skillous, Olympia, Pylos, Sparta and the Menelaion, Cape Tainaron, Nichoria, Messene, Mycenae, Tiryns, Argos, Epidauros, Nemea, Corinth.
+Here is the syllabus for the 2017 McGilliad (June 8 to 25).
+Sites included Athens (Agora, Akropolis, Pnyx; National Museum and Akropolis Museum), Delphi, Thebes, Elis, Skillous, Olympia, Pylos, Sparta and the Menelaion, Cape Tainaron, Nichoria, Messene, Mycenae, Tiryns, Argos, Epidauros, Nemea, Corinth.

 Survey of my most recent and upcoming courses taught at McGill:

 HIST 550 and 551 Ancient History Seminar, CLAS 304 Ancient Greek Democracy

 HIST 368 Classical Greece, HIST 407 Topics: Alexander the Great, CLAS 345 Study Tour: Greece